pjkundert/python-slip39/README.txt

 6 Building & Installing
 ═══════════════════════

+  If you `git clone git@github.com:pjkundert/python-slip39.git' and have the source code, you can use the supplied GNU `make' targets to create a venv Virtual Environment and build then install.

   The `python-slip39' project is tested under both homebrew:
   ┌────
-  │ $ brew install python-tk@3.9
+  │ $ brew install python-tk@3.12
+  │ $ PY3=python3.12 make venv
+  │ ...
+  │ (python-slip39-13.0.0-usr-darwin-cpython-312) bash-3.2$
   └────

   and using [the official python.org/downloads installer].
+It is also supported under Nix (optionally prefixed with a `TARGET\=py310' and/or `NIX_OPTS\'""= to avoid –pure and gain access to locally installed applications like emacs, but using the nix-supplied Python3 interpreter):
+  ┌────
+  │ $ make nix-venv
+  │ ...
+  │ *** Activating /Users/perry/src/python-slip39-13.0.0-nix-darwin-cpython-312 VirtualEnv for Interactive /bin/bash
+  │ (python-slip39-13.0.0-nix-darwin-cpython-312) Perrys-MBP:python-slip39 perry$
+  └────

-  Either of these methods will get you a `python3' executable running version 3.9+, usable for running the `slip39' module, and the `slip39.gui' GUI.
+  Either of these methods will get you a `python3' executable running version 3.12+, usable for running the `slip39' module, and the `slip39.gui' GUI.

+  To manually create your own venv and install from pypi using the Python 3.9 to 3.12 (+ TK if using the GUI) you have at hand:
+  ┌────
+  │ $ python3.12 -m venv python-slip39-venv
+  │ $ . ./python-slip39-venv/bin/activate
+  │ (python-slip39-venv) [you@yourhost src]$ python3 -m pip install slip39[gui]
+  │ ...
+  │ (python-slip39-venv) [you@yourhost src]$ python3 -m slip39.gui
+  └────

 [the official python.org/downloads installer]